johnmtayag/Amazon-Recommender-System/README.md

 This formula transforms each value in "generation_wh" from the amount of Watts generated in the last 30 minutes to the average power generated over the same 30 minute interval.
 This new value is saved as "power_kW."

+### Preprocessing: Collecting Timestamp Groupings
+Each entry in the 30 minute dataset consists of the system ID, the timestamp, and the measured energy output.
+In order to analyze the power output throughout an entire day, the timestamps must first be collected into groups by both system ID and date.
+As the measurements are taken every 30 minutes, there should be, at most, 48 timestamps per system ID for every date.

 ### Preprocessing: Removing Missing Data Points
 The energy output of each solar PV system is aggregated and reported at 30 minute intervals, and so, ideally, each solar PV system would have 48 timestamped reports for each day.
 Due to the coarse-grained nature of these measurements, any missing data points can greatly affect the shapes of the fitted models, leading to possible false flags.
 Thus, in order to parameterize the power generation curves as accurately as possible, we need to minimize the number of missing data points.